Handbook

 a.
 First Offense: Dean conference, parent/guardian contact

 b.
-Second Offense: Dean conference, parent/guardian contact, possible bus suspension, detention.
+Second Offense: Dean conference, parent/guardian contact, possible bus suspension.
+Detention.

 c.
 Third Offense: Dean conference, parent/guardian meeting, bus suspension.